SMarbella/Global-Healthcare-Dataset-Analysis/README.md

 ![Image](https://github.com/SMarbella/global-healthcare-dataset-analysis/blob/main/Data%20Cleaning/One%20Country%20Table.png)

 ## Finding Feature Importance
 Feature (variable) importance indicates how much each feature contributes to the model prediction.
-Basically, it determines the degree of usefulness of a specific variable for a current model and prediction (Zvornicanin,2025, para.
+Basically, it determines the degree of usefulness of a specific variable for a current model and prediction (Zvornicanin, 2025, para.
 4).

 I prioritized data from the USA table.
 I started building the train and test data to gather feature importance.
 I wanted to find the feature importance when the target columns are Prevalence Rate (%), Recovery Rate (%), and Mortality Rate (%).
 It will give me insight into which feature greatly affects machine learning predictions.
 I split the data into train and test data.
 I fit a Random Forest Regressor model.
 ![Image](https://github.com/SMarbella/global-healthcare-dataset-analysis/blob/main/Feature%20Importances/Choosing%20Feature%20Importances.png)